 divide disconnected parts of a graphics object into a bunch of separate graphics object sorted according to their size (measured as the number of vertices).
-The maximal number of new grobs is defined either by $i_maxNofGrobs$ explicitly or by the MnGrobs parameter.
+The maximal number of new grobs is defined either by $i\maxNofGrobs$ explicitly or by the MnGrobs parameter.
 The latter can be redefined in the icm.cfg configuration file.
-The $i_maxNofGrobs$ option allows to retain only larger pieces.
-Grobs will be sorted according to their number of points and named by adding their sequential number to the input grob name or $s_rootGrobsName$, if specified.
+The $i\maxNofGrobs$ option allows to retain only larger pieces.
+Grobs will be sorted according to their number of points and named by adding their sequential number to the input grob name or $s\rootGrobsName$ , if specified.
+Splitting allows you to treat, display, and measure disconnected parts separately.
+The split command is invaluable for protein cavity analysis.

-The split command is used in protein cavity analysis and other applications where one needs to treat, display, and measure disconnected parts separately.
-You can also limit the number of points of the grobs generated by the command by providing the real argument with the minimal number of vertices you want in a grob.
+You can also limit the size of the objects generated by the command by providing the real argument with the minimal number of vertices you want in a grob.

-'''

-See also: Volume(g), Area(g), Xyz(g).
+See also: Volume(g\), Area(g\), Xyz(g\).

-'''